Elizabeth George Speare: Literary career

 Speare's first published work was a magazine article about skiing with her children.
 She also wrote many other magazine articles based on her experiences as a mother, and even experimented with one-act plays.
 Eventually her work saw circulation in Better Homes and Gardens, Woman's Day, Parents, and American Heritage.

 Speare's first book, Calico Captive, was published by Houghton Mifflin in 1957.
 It features a colonial New Hampshire family kidnapped by Native Americans in 1754.
-The next year she completed her second historical novel, The Witch of Blackbird Pond, which won numerous awards including the Newbery Medal.
+The next year she completed her second historical novel, The Witch of Blackbird Pond, which won numerous awards, including the Newbery Medal in 1959.
 Ideas and inspiration for both books came to Speare while she was researching the history of New England and Connecticut, respectively.
-She earned her second Newbery Medal for her third book, The Bronze Bow, published in 1961.
+She earned her second Newbery Medal in 1962 for her third book, The Bronze Bow.
 The Sign of the Beaver (1984) was a Newbery Honor winner, and won the Scott O'Dell Award for Historical Fiction and the Christopher Award.

 Biographer Marilyn Fain Apseloff wrote, “…she is not merely a writer of escapist literature, bringing only the past to her readers; in exploring universal problems and offering timeless values, she offers them hope for the present and the future as well."

-In 1989, the professional children's librarians awarded Speare the Wilder Medal, which recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
-At the time it was awarded every three years.
+In 1989, the Association for Library Service to Children awarded Speare the Children's Literature Legacy Award, which recognizes a living author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
+At the time, it was awarded every three years.

 Death

-Speare died of an aortic aneurysm on November 15, 1994, aged 85, in Northwest General Hospital, in Tucson, Arizona.
+Speare died of a ruptured aortic aneurysm on November 15, 1994, aged 85, in Tucson, Arizona.